pletfix/oauth-plugin/README.md

 ## Contribution Guide

 Are you missing a socialite driver?
-Then fork the repository, add a new driver in the `SocialMediaDrivers` folder and make a pull request.
-There are already a few classes in the `SocialMediaDrivers` folder, which you can orientate to the development.
+Then fork the repository, add a new driver in the `Drivers/SocialMedia` directory and make a pull request.
+There are already a few drivers, which you can orientate to the development.
 You'll see, it's not too difficult.